beakerbrowser/beakerbrowser.com/_docs/dat/intro.md

 Dat implements shortnames by writing TXT entries that contain the unshorted Dat URL.
 This is experimental, as there is currently no authentication, and so a MITM is trivial to execute.
 [Read more about how to use Dat DNS](/docs/dat/dns.html).

-#### Compaction

-Compaction will be implemented with an automatic milestone that's written every N messages.
-When the milestone is reached, the full current state of the Dat will be rewritten to the log.
-This will enable peers to seek to a modulo-N position to read the current state, thereby avoiding unbounded growth.

 <div class="card" style="margin: 4em 0; font-size: 105%">
   <p>